 The Eyethu venture is a very natural choice for a community that wants to promote active, healthy lifestyles, and skating offers an athletic option for keeping the youth occupied.

 WHAT CAN YOU EXPECT AT EYETHU?

-The proposed design encompasses about 1600 square metre including space for multipurpose courts, a spectator area and secure amenities for storing personal belongings.
+The design encompasses about 1600 square metre including space for multipurpose courts, a spectator area and secure amenities for storing personal belongings.

 SPIRIT OF TOGETHERNESS AND GIVING BACK TO THE COMMUNITY

 Eyethu is a Nguni word meaning “ours”.
 It’s also an affirmation of togetherness, of shared ownership or partnership.

 The Eyethu Skate Park and Hout Bay Rotary are bringing together residents, businesses and government for the social and economic benefit of the entire community.

 Research shows that community strategies that involve physical recreation and activity help to minimise harmful risk factors in children.
 Getting kids, particularly those at risk, involved in a personal and esteem-building activity like skateboarding helps to build their confidence and eliminate boredom.

 When skateparks are built well, it encourages youths to develop a sense of ownership, pride, and community engagement.
 Eyethu Skate Park also serves as a venue for community events, upliftment initiatives, workshops, holiday clubs, life skills courses and more.